- Refer

 explains why (You might also want to check

-DatabaseMetaData.ownInsertsAreVisible(int)
+DatabaseMetaData.ownInsertsAreVisible(int) and

 related methods for your specific database and driver.)
 You can check these values for the OracleDB by